 Retention of good quality employees is a priority for the Department.
 Turnover occurs in every organization for a variety of reasons.
-Over the years the Department has developed and adjusted its processes, training schemes, and internal documentation, in order to shorten the learning curve and facilitate new employees' immersion into the Department's functions and culture.
-Additional efforts at employee satisfaction include expanded flex hour schedules, relaxed dress code, and implementation of a health and fitness program.
+Over the years, the Department has developed and adjusted its processes, training schemes, and internal documentation, in order to shorten the learning curve and facilitate new employees' immersion into the Department's functions and culture.
+Additional efforts at employee satisfaction include expanded flexible work schedules, relaxed dress code, and implementation of a health and fitness program.
 The Department continues to search for tools and mechanisms to combat turnover in all groups of employees and to keep the levels of employee satisfaction high.

 Financial examiner retention is a particular priority because examiners perform one of the essential functions of the Department.
 Well-trained financial examiners are widely sought after by state and federal regulatory agencies, and the private sector.
-After a high of 23% in 2016 due to retirements and other separations, the financial examiner turnover decreased to 11% in 2017, and 4% in 2018 and 2019.
+After a low of 4% in fiscal years 2018 and 2019, the Department experienced 12% of financial examiner turnover in 2020, and 4% in 2021.

-The graph below compares Department turnover to statewide turnover for fiscal years 2014-2019, as well as the financial examiner turnover to statewide financial examiner turnover.
-Interagency transfers are included even though the employee stayed within the state system.
+The graph below compares Department turnover to statewide turnover for fiscal years 2017-2021, as well as the financial examiner turnover to statewide financial examiner turnover.
+Interagency transfers are included as departures even though the employee stayed within the state system.

-Turnover information obtained from State Auditor's Office Electronic Classification Analysis System (E-Class).
+\Turnover information obtained from State Auditor's Office Electronic Classification Analysis System (E-Class).

-TURNOVER BY LENGTH OF SERVICE FOR FISCAL YEARS 2018-2019
+TURNOVER BY LENGTH OF SERVICE FOR FISCAL YEARS 2020-2021

-The Department lost four employees during fiscal year 2018 and five in fiscal year 2019.
-Employees with two to five years of experience had the highest Department turnover.
+The Department lost six employees during fiscal years 2020 and eight in fiscal year 2021.
+Employees with five to ten years of experience had the highest Department turnover.

-Length of Service % of SML Turnover % of State
+Length of Service % of SML % of State Turnover

-Less than 2 years 12.5 43.1
+Less than 2 years 14.3 56.2

-2-5 years 62.5 19.8
+2-5 years 14.3 22.3

-5-10 years 12.5 12.0
+5-10 years 35.7 8.3

-10-15 years 0.0 7.3
+10-15 years 21.4 4.8

-15-20 years 12.5 5.0
+15-20 years 14.3 3.4

-More than 20 years 0.0 7.8
+More than 20 0.0 5.0